African Trophy Taxidermy

 More About Dip & Pack

-• The process includes anti-bacterial and insecticide treatments of skins, cleaning and bleaching skulls, application for trophy export documents and veterinary inspection.
+• The process includes anti-bacterial and insecticide treatments of skins, cleaning and bleaching skulls, application for the trophy export documents and veterinary inspection.

 • Dip & pack costs vary enormously.
 Having not asked about this when booking the hunt, some hunters are very upset when presented with a unexpectedly large dip & pack bill.